 Marantz vs Onkyo Sound Quality

-At the end of the day, I think more people will be satisfied by going with a Marantz A/V receiver than an Onkyo.
+At the end of the day, many prefer a Marantz A/V receiver over Onkyo.

 Onkyo receivers and Marantz receivers definitely sound different.
 The fact is, these brands use different pre-amplifiers that push different wattages as well as different equalizers.